Fun Things To Do In Marrakesh

 Having fun at Jemaa El Fna in Marrakesh is a great way to get acquainted with Moroccan culture.
 Located in the Medina, the square is filled with people and performers who perform in the evenings.

-The square is also home to a number of fortune-tellers.
-These are old men or women who are known as “Lallas”.
-They give out predictions about your future.
-They usually read your palms.
-You can also buy blood orange juice from them.
-They are also renowned for their miracle cures.
+The square is also home to several fortune-tellers.
+These old men or women known as “Lallas offer predictions about your future by reading your palms.

 Visit the Ruins of El Badi Palace

-Located in Marrakech’s medina, the ruins of El Badi Palace are a popular tourist attraction.
-It was built in the 16th century and was commissioned by Saadian sultan Ahmad el Mansour.
-It was constructed in the Muslim-Morrocan style architecture.
-It features a large pool and courtyards.
-It was decorated with gold, ivory, crystal, and marble.
+El Badi Palace was built in the 16th century and was constructed in the Muslim-Morrocan style architecture.
+It features a large pool and courtyards decorated with gold, ivory, crystal, and marble.

 The ruins of El Badi Palace are located in a large courtyard.
 There are also ramparts and high walls.
 Visitors can climb the ramparts for a great view of the city.
-There is a good museum inside the ruins.
-The entrance fee is only 10 dirhams.
+The entrance fee is 10 dirhams.

 Soak In Some Waterfalls

-Other activities include hiking along the trail, enjoying a picnic in the spring, or taking a swim in the water.
+Other activities include hiking along the trail, picnicking in the spring, or swimming.
 There are plenty of Berber villages to visit along the way.

 Stroll In The Jardin Majorelle

-During your visit to Marrakech, you can spend some time at the Majorelle Garden.
-This enchanted oasis is located just outside of the bustling Medina.
-This beautiful garden is filled with tall cacti, lush plants, and fountains.
+The Jardin Majorelle is an oasis just outside of the bustling Medina.
+This beautiful garden with tall cacti, lush plants, and fountains.
 It is one of the most visited attractions in Marrakech.

 Try Hot Air Ballooning

-The best time to go on a hot air balloon tour in Marrakesh is during the early morning hours.
+The best time to go on a hot air balloon tour in Marrakesh is the early morning.
 This is when the air is cooler, making the balloons go farther.

-The flight lasts between one and two hours, depending on the altitude and wind conditions.
-It is important to make sure the ride is included in the overall package, as transportation may be more expensive on a separate trip.
+The flight lasts one to two hours, depending on the altitude and wind conditions.
+Make sure the ride is included in the overall package, as transportation may be more expensive on a separate trip.

 There are a few places in Morocco where you can take a hot air balloon ride.
 Most tours include a pick-up from your hotel and transport to the launch site.